100 Notable alumni of

 -

-David Em is an American artist known for his pioneering breakthroughs in computer art.
+David Em is an American digital artist, known for his pioneering breakthroughs in computer art.
+He lives in Los Osos in San Luis Obispo County, California.

 -